wangsw09/AmpBridge/README.md

   design.

 `Cython` is used to accelerate the core, upon which the whole package is then built.

-Regarding the calculations involving matrix operations, `blas` is used to boost the performance (through calling `scipy.linalg.cython_blas`).
+`blas` functions are called directly whenever possible to boost the calculations involving vectors and matrices (through interface `scipy.linalg.cython_blas`).

 The work is motivated by my research with Haolei Weng and Professor Arian Maleki at Columbia University.
 The relevant paper is "[Which bridge estimator is optimal for variable selection?](http://arxiv.org/abs/1705.08617)".